etlegacy/lua_apidoc/callbacks.rst

 Callbacks
 =========

-Here is a list of all the Lua callbacks of Legacy mod.
+Here are all available Lua callbacks.

 qagame execution